Wall-Brew-Co/open-source/README.md

 ### Software Documentation

 Software is written and consumed by humans; machine code is written and consumed by machines.
-Since our open source presence provides software libraries, we should build them to be consumed by humans.
+Since our open-source presence provides software libraries, we should build them to be consumed by humans.
 However, this belief is neither equally supported nor held across all programming communities.
-While code literacy is an important skill for programmers, it should not be a barrier to entry to using open source libraries.
+While code literacy is an important skill for programmers, it should not be a barrier to entry to using open-source libraries.
 Every effort should be made to make the use of Wall Brew open source offerings as straightforward as possible.

 It is required that: